massimobottelli/tris-computer-vision/README.md

 ## Next steps

-I plan to improve the project by creating a robot arm to allow the computer to draw its own symbol.
+I plan to improve the project by creating a [Robot Arm](https://github.com/massimobottelli/robot-arm/) to allow the computer to draw its own symbol.